 The insurance industry is large and complex; ignorance is not bliss when it comes to managing and leveraging your nonprofit’s insurance portfolio!
 Luckily, you have a new opportunity to seek guidance from insurance industry thought leaders.

-During the 2017 Risk Summit this September 17-19 in Philadelphia, I’ll host a panel session—Chalk Talk with Insurance Industry Thought Leaders—featuring senior leaders from insurance carriers that specialize in insuring nonprofit organizations.
-We will explore trends in the insurance sector and panelists will answer questions from RISK eNEWS readers.
-I will share key insights from this workshop in a RISK eNEWS issue after the Risk Summit.
+At the 2017 Risk Summit I hosted a panel session—Chalk Talk with Insurance Industry Thought Leaders—featuring senior leaders from insurance carriers that specialize in insuring nonprofit organizations.
+The panel discussed the following questions:

 - Looking back, what industry developments and innovations have had the greatest impact on nonprofit buyers of P&C coverage?

 - Looking ahead, what are some of the changes to coverage or process that nonprofit buyers can expect?

 - What are the common mistakes you see nonprofit policyholders make, both when they purchase coverage, and when they want to leverage their coverage?

 - If you were a new risk leader at a nonprofit organization, what are the first three projects or goals you would take on in order to understand and better manage the nonprofit’s insurance program?

 - How do you see the risk landscape changing, and what risks are becoming more pressing to nonprofit leaders?